MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 ### Which links are affected?

 The link translation feature only looks for links that are in code tags in the body of an app.
-Application Proxy has a separate feature for translating cookies or URLs in headers.
+Application proxy has a separate feature for translating cookies or URLs in headers.

 There are two common types of internal links in on-premises applications: